learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Loading the Data File

-As we saw before, let's start by importing this data from file.
-We open to file and load its contents.
+As you saw before, let's start by importing this data from file.
+Here's how to open the file and load its contents.

 ```python